 - Supports 240Hz displays in optimized esports titles

-- 1% lows remain above 120fps in demanding games
+- 1% lows remain above 120fps in even the most demanding games

 3. PRICE-TO-PERFORMANCE ANALYSIS